-San Diego boat capsizes killing at least two, several others hurt
+San Diego boat capsizes killing at least two, nearly two dozen hospitalized in suspected smuggling operation

 The type of vessel was not immediately clear.

-A boat off the coast of San Diego overturned Sunday morning, killing at least two of the 24 people on board and prompted a response from emergency crews, according to the city’s fire department.
+A boat off the coast of San Diego overturned Sunday morning, killing two people and hospitalizing 23 others on board in what authorities suspect was a smuggling operation.

-The incident happened around 10:15 a.m. off Point Loma near Cabrillo National Monument, which tweeted that the tidepools are temporarily closed.
+The incident happened around 10:15 a.m. off Point Loma near Cabrillo National Monument, which said the tidepools were temporarily closed.

 The San Diego Fire-Rescue Department said it rescued 25 people from the water and that two did not survive.
-The department said 23 were taken to local hospitals and that federal agencies were searching the water in vessels and aircraft.
+Federal agencies were searching the water in vessels and aircraft.

+The group had reportedly been riding in a low-slung panga, a boat often used to smuggle people into the United States.
+Chief Patrol Agent Aaron M. Heitke referred to the incident as a "suspected maritime smuggling event."

 Nearly 100 first responders were responding to the scene, with eight fire engines, 10 medics, and various other officials.